btcpayserver/blog/blog/_posts/btcpay-server-1-5-0.md

 ## Payout processor 🤖

-A payout processor is a new concept hooked into the [pull payment system], specifically the [payout part of it].
+A payout processor is a new concept hooked into the [pull payment system](https://docs.btcpayserver.org/PullPayments/), specifically the [payout part of it](https://docs.btcpayserver.org/PullPayments/#approve-and-pay-a-payout).
 This new functionality allows you to automate the flow of the payouts.

 ![](/images/1.5.0-payout-processor-1.png)